 Even devices like the Gripmaster which do work on the fingers only work on adduction, meaning the resistance occurs when gripping down.
 Effective climbing requires finger strength not in just the grip, but also in abduction, which equates to strength in opening your fist.

 The PowerFingers Climbing System is one of few devices which works on finger strength via abduction.
-This odd-looking disc-shaped device also aids in building hand, wrist, forearm and elbow strength as well.
+This odd-looking disc-shaped device also aids in building hand, wrist, forearm strength, and elbow strength training as well.
 PowerFingers Systems are sold in a multi-pack of 5, each color-coded for their tension.
 The intensity grows from the lightest color to the darkest.

 Metolius GripSaver Plus is not only unique in its design, but also in the fact that it’s one of few grip strengtheners specifically made for climbers.